Home » Florida » Discovering Florida’s Forgotten Coast: Untouched Beaches, Quaint Towns & Timeless Charm

 A dense forest of tall, slender pine trees, extending far into the distance.
 The trees have rough, dark brown bark and sparse, green needle-like foliage.
 The forest floor is covered in a lush layer of bright green saw palmetto plants with fan-shaped leaves radiating outward.
 The tightly packed trees create a natural grid, and the ground vegetation forms a thick, leafy carpet.
 The lighting is natural, suggesting daytime, with sunlight filtering down through the tree branches.

-Tate’s Hell State Forest: Adventure Awaits in the Wild Heart of the Forgotten Coast
+Tate’s Hell State Forest: A Wild Side of the Forgotten Coast, Florida

 Crooked River Lighthouse in Carrabelle, Florida.
 The lighthouse is tall and slender, with a red and white color scheme.
 It consists of a white, tapered lower section supported by a lattice of metal beams, transitioning to a red upper section beneath the lantern room, which is painted black.
 The lighthouse is surrounded by a dense growth of green trees, suggesting a forested area.
 In front of the lighthouse, there is a black pickup truck parked on a grassy area.